groupdocs-annotation/GroupDocs.Annotation-Docs/java/getting-started/supported-document-formats.md

 productName: GroupDocs.Annotation for Java
 hideChildren: False
 ---
 For some file types, GroupDocs.Annotation saves the result in a different format.
 In this case, the output file type is specified after <strong>\*</strong>.
-If no such symbol is specified, GroupDocs.Annotation stores the result in the original file type.
+If no such symbol is specified, GroupDocs.Annotation saves the result in the original file type.

 | Format | Description | Annotate |
 | --- | --- | --- |